Here's Our Rant About Precision BioSciences Inc. (DTIL)

 DTIL’s Market Performance

-DTIL stocks went down by -4.68% for the week, with a monthly drop of -22.01% and a quarterly performance of -61.65%, while its annual performance rate touched -84.52%.
-The volatility ratio for the week stands at 7.44% while the volatility levels for the past 30 days are set at 10.18% for Precision BioSciences Inc..
-The simple moving average for the period of the last 20 days is -9.27% for DTIL stocks with a simple moving average of -76.31% for the last 200 days.
+DTIL stocks went up by 15.48% for the week, with a monthly drop of -19.00% and a quarterly performance of -52.89%, while its annual performance rate touched -83.73%.
+The volatility ratio for the week stands at 11.87% while the volatility levels for the past 30 days are set at 10.86% for Precision BioSciences Inc..
+The simple moving average for the period of the last 20 days is 5.82% for DTIL stocks with a simple moving average of -73.32% for the last 200 days.

 Analysts’ Opinion of DTIL